mehdimaachou/mehdimaachou/README.md

 When I'm not immersed in tech, you can find me on the golf course! 🌍⛳

 🎯 **My Mission:**
-Sharing knowledge to help developers and businesses unlock the full power of **Generative AI** and **Microsoft Fabric** through hands-on tutorials, demos, and educational content.
+Sharing knowledge to help developers and businesses unlock the full power of **Data** and **AI** through hands-on tutorials, demos, and educational content.

 ---